Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Pairs and Layers EOD Results and Todays work:
 -Leonard and Ólafur
--Iðunn and Pedro
+  - This group is focusing on testing the code and mentioning it to Grímur and Máni -Iðunn and Pedro
+  - This group needed to change the Model diagram again due to complications
--Grímur and Máni
+  - This group is also adjusting the pdf file we are going to return -Grímur and Máni
+  - This group is doing finishing touches and changes to our code

  TODO:
 - [x] Layers are all completed